 Call for Papers

-• Environmental impact of system designs
+• Environmental impact of system design choices

-• Biases introduced by modern computer systems
+• Bias introduced by computer architecture and systems

 • Low-cost, low-power, and accessible device design